-- You don’t have to worry about paying someone else’s repair bills anymore.
+- You no longer have to worry about paying someone else’s repair bills.

-Any injuries or damages caused to a third party is covered.
+- Third Party Liabilities: Any injuries or damages caused to a third party are covered.

-Any damages caused to a third party’s property due to your car in an accident is covered.
-However, the coverage limit is of 7.5 lakhs
+- Third Party Property Damages: Any damages caused to a third party’s property due to your car in an accident are covered.
+However, the coverage limit is 7.5 lakhs.

-Any disability cause by you to a third party due to an accident is covered.
+- Bodily Injuries Due To Accident: Any disability caused by you to a third party due to an accident is covered.
 However, only 50% of the compensation is paid in case the third party person suffers from partial blindness or loss of a limb.